Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 Founded in 1817, the First Presbyterian Church of Lewiston ministers to the faithful and the needy at large.
 Once sheltering fugitive slaves on their journey to freedom, in like manner, the congregation serves the community today.

-In 1830, the cornerstone of the Old Stone Church was laid.
-The landmark church is still used in Spring and Fall, as well as special services such as Christmas.
-Although in summer heat and winter cold, the second 1960s-era sanctuary hosts worship services.
+Two centuries later, the landmark church is still used in Spring and Fall, as well as special services such as Christmas.

 Basilica of the National Shrine of Our Lady of Fatima

-Imagine yourself in Old World Europe only a few minutes’ drive of 3.7 miles (5.9 km) from Center Street.
+Imagine yourself in Old World Europe, only a few minutes drive of 3.7 miles (5.9 km) from Center Street.

 In 1954, the Barnabite Fathers arrived from Italy.
 Local farmers donated land for the purpose of a church and ministry.
 In 1975, Pope Paul VI designated the church as a minor basilica.